 One of my mum’s best camping hacks was to take our duvets from home with us, instead of forking out for new sleeping bags.
 It’s something I still do now for summer camping trips!
 Snuggly duvets are so much more comfortable than sleeping bags!
-Yoga mats make perfectly acceptable sleeping mats too, unless you’re on the heavy side and need a little more support.
+Yoga mats make perfectly acceptable sleeping mats too unless you’re on the heavy side and need a little more support.

 5. Take food stocks with you

-In my experience, shops on campsites are ALWAYS pricey!
+In my experience, the shops in campsites are ALWAYS pricey!
 We take the perishable food from the fridge with us, as well as all the store cupboard staples and fresh fruit/veggies we might need.
 We’ve found that perishables keep fresh and cool for up to 24 hours in a good cool box, packed in with ice packs.

 6. Save small clear plastic boxes

-Clear plastic boxes from the takeaway are perfect for storing food, first aid kits, packs of cards, and anything else you need to be able to keep clean and dry, and need to identify without opening the box.
+Clear plastic boxes from the takeaway or supermarket are perfect for storing food, first aid kits, packs of cards, and anything else you need to be able to keep clean and dry, and need to identify without opening the box.
 We save them all, so we always have a ready supply.
 It’s also a great way to repurpose single-use plastics.

 There’s something about the fresh air of camping holiday that turns kids big and small into ravenous monsters, prowling for food like heat-seeking missiles.
 Home-baked cake is the ideal solution, and you know they’ll burn off the sugar by running around the campsite.
-Chocolate banana loaf is my son’s favourite and we always take a tub of fruity muffins for breakfast.
+Chocolate banana loaf is my son’s favourite and we always take a tub of home-baked fruity muffins for breakfast.